MuhammadSyed2/LaravelNew/README.md

-# This is a demo social media project made using laravel
+# This is a demo project made using laravel